 I'll tell you my MBTI if we can agree to not bring it up in our first conversation.

-I'm also good at parallel parking, primitive/wilderness living, not having a circadian rhythm, photography, cooking, and avoiding small talk
+I'm also good at parallel parking, reccomending books to people, wilderness/primitive skills, not having a circadian rhythm, photography, cooking, and avoiding small talk

-Shakey Graves, Boards of Canada, Dr. Dog, Nicolas Jaar, Portugul.
-The Man, Elephant Revival, The Growlers, Modest Mouse, The Beatles, Sigur Ros, My Morning Jacket, The Shins, Bill Frisell, The Doors, Wilco, Greatful Dead, Alabama Shakes, Jeff Buckley, Pink Floyd, Lake Street Drive, Brian Eno, Palma Violets, Royksopp, Grizzly Bear, Doc Watson, Led Zeppelin, Peter Bjorn and John, Explosions in the Sky, Nahko + Medicine for the People, Godspeed You!
-Black Emperor, Windowspeak, Cage the Elephant, The Decemberists, Rumspringa, Kurt Vile, Twin Peaks
+Mystic Braves, Shakey Graves, Boards of Canada, Wilco, Nicolas Jaar, Bonobo, Elephant Revival, Darkside, R. L. Burnside, The Growlers, The Beatles, Sigur Ros, Mogwai, Doc Watson, The Smiths, Portugal.
+The Man, Ratatat, Nahko + Medicine for the People, Grant Green, TV On the Radio, My Morning Jacket, Bill Frisell, Wilco, Greatful Dead, Alabama Shakes, Three Tall Pines, Otis Redding, Jeff Buckley, The Shins, Pink Floyd, Lake Street Drive, Brian Eno, Grant Green, Grizzly Bear, The Velvet Underground, Led Zeppelin, Peter Bjorn and John,

 Time in nature